 - Bake.
 Bake them at 375°F for 15-18 minutes, until lightly golden brown.

-- Make The Icing.
+- Make The Frosting.
 Combine and mix Ingredients.
-Put room temperature icing ingredients in a bowl and beat together with an electric mixer until smooth.4 tablespoons butter, 4 ounces cream cheese, 1½ cups confectioner's sugar, 1 teaspoon vanilla extract, 2 tablespoons milk
+Put room temperature frosting ingredients in a bowl and beat together with an electric mixer until smooth.4 tablespoons butter, 4 ounces cream cheese, 1½ cups confectioner's sugar, 1 teaspoon vanilla extract, 2 tablespoons milk

 - Brush With Butter.
 Brush a little butter on top of the hot rolls as soon as they come out of the oven.2 tablespoons butter

 - Frost Cinnamon Rolls.
-Then brush on a thin layer of icing on top of the butter.
+Then brush on a thin layer of cream cheese frosting on top of the butter.
 This will make for extra soft and gooey cinnamon rolls.

 Michelle says